Image Restoration by Combined Order Regularization with Optimal Spatial Adaptation: Conclusion

 \section{Conclusion}

 We developed a novel form of regularization scheme that combines first- and second-order derivatives in a manner that is adaptive to the image structure.
 The adaptation is achieved by the fact that the relative weight that combines first- and second-order derivatives is determined by the same cost functional along with an additional regularization for preventing rapid variations in the adaptive weights.
 We used isotropic TV for the first-order term, and Hessian-Schatten norm for the second order term.
-We construct an iterative method for minimizing the resulting non-convex and non-differentiable cost functional, and we prove the convergence of the iterative method.
+We constructed an iterative method for minimizing the resulting non-convex and non-differentiable cost functional, and we proved the convergence of the iterative method.
 We demonstrated that, the proposed regularization method outperforms notable regularization methods in the literature when the noise is high in the case of deblurring for microscopy.
-Also, we demonstrated that, the proposed regularization method outperforms when the noise and under-sampling factor are high in magnetic resonance imaging.
+Further, in MRI reconstruction, we demonstrated that the proposed regularization method outperforms existing regularization methods, and a recently proposed Deep GAN method when the noise and/or under-sampling are high.